mannantanwar/Netflix-Clone/README.md

 # Netflix-clone
-Clone of Netflix log in page using HTML and CSS.
+Netflix log in page using HTML and CSS.